There are several forms of heat injury which are usually caused by exercise participation in extreme heat or a lack of fluid intake (dehydration).

 - Give the individual a sports drink (provided there is no evidence of hyponatremia)

 - Improvement should be noted within 10 minutes and the individual is usually able to stand and walk within 30 minutes

 - Intravenous fluids are only administered if heart rate remains high and blood pressure does not rise.

-Heatstroke is a life threatening condition which requires immediate medical attention.
+Heatstroke is a life-threatening condition which requires immediate medical attention.
 It is a form of hyperthermia (elevated body temperature), as are heat exhaustion and cramps, which are less severe forms.

 Exercise in hot climates, especially those with high humidity, is a common cause of heat stroke.
-In these conditions the body struggles to cool itself due to the decreased effectiveness of sweat evaporation.
-Dehydration is also another common cause of heat stroke, where the athlete or other individual (commonly children, elderly and manual laborers working outside) has not taken in enough fluid to replace that lost during sweating.
+In these conditions, the body struggles to cool itself due to the decreased effectiveness of sweat evaporation.
+Dehydration is also another common cause of heat stroke, where the athlete or another individual (commonly children, elderly and manual laborers working outside) has not taken in enough fluid to replace that lost during sweating.